The Summer Enemy… Chinch Bugs

 When we think of pests eating and killing our lawns, the first thing that comes to mind is grubs… but there is another lawn pest that is causing terrible damage to lawns and with far less notoriety.
 This guy is called the “Chinch Bug”.

-Chinch Bugs primarily cause damage in July and August (right around now).
+Chinch Bugs primarily cause damage in July and August.
 They strike in the summer when the lawn gets a little dry and the average temperatures start to move up.
 The chinch bug causes damage by injecting a toxin into your grass blades while feeding which causes the grass blade to wither and die.
 Chinch bugs avoid shady and moist areas and instead prefer sunny and dry areas of the lawn.
+If you are having issues with chinch bug control or need assistance with chinch bug damage repair contact us today.

 Chinch Bugs are tiny.
 When I first started in the lawn care industry as a lawn technician I was surprised to see how small a chinch bug really is.
 You could easily fit a dozen or more full grown chinch bugs on the surface of your thumb nail.
 Chinch bugs are so small that picking them up is a trick in and of itself!
 So don’t necessarily count them out as the cause of lawn damage if you can’t see them right away.
 Even when closely examining the ground on your hands and knees its common to have difficulty seeing them.
 They hide well by blending in with the thatch.